SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-14-essential-math-introduction-to-estimation-theory/index.md

 # What is estimation theory?

-Estimation theory is a branch of mathematics and statistics that deals with the process of estimating the value of a parameter<a href="#ref-1"><sup id="back-to-1">1</sup></a> or a function from a set of noisy or uncertain data.
+Estimation theory is a branch of mathematics and statistics that deals with the process of estimating the value of a parameter<a href="#ref-1" class="reference-link" data-ref="ref-1"><sup id="back-to-1">1</sup></a> or a function from a set of noisy or uncertain data.
 In estimation theory, the goal is to find the best possible estimate of a parameter or a function based on a set of observations or measurements aka observed data.
 In other words, estimation theory is concerned with deriving estimates of parameters or functions based on observed data, which might be noisy or uncertain.
 The goal is to obtain the best possible estimate that reflects the underlying true value.

 {% aside %}
 **What does estimation theory offer?**